Emmaf97/Frameworks_project/README.md

 will install the flask package and its other dependencies.

 ## Feature 1
-#### --- LightMode ---
+#### --- Post ---
-Users can switch from Darkmode to LightMode by clicking on the icon.
+Users can upload a post to the forum, they can then edit or delete this post.

 ## Feature 2
 #### --- Form Validation ---